 quote = surround "\"" "\""When we define a function that takes in parameters but we leave them off the formal parameter list, we say it is written in point-free style.
 This has some technical advantages that I don’t think I fully grok.
 Let’s write a function to produce an HTML element:

 tag element = surround ("<" + element + ">) ("</" + element + ">")

 join, which accepts a separator string and a list.
 It joins all the elements together with an intervening separator:

 join :: Show a => String -> [a] -> -> String join _ = "" join _ (first:) = show first join separator (first:rest) = show first ++ separator ++ join restWe can produce new convenience functions by partially evaluating

 commafy = join "," begat = join " -> "

 Here’s your TODO list:

-See you next time, when we discuss lambdas and higher-order functions!
+See you next time, when we discuss the remaining ways to define functions in Haskell!